 About A&D Study Abroad Scholarships

-We will have informational meetings about scholarships every semester so be looking for emails if you are interested in attending.
+We have informational meetings about scholarships every semester so be looking for emails if you are interested in attending (link to powerpoint from the meeting).
 You may also direct questions to the A&D office.
-The following is our typical process for applying for A&D Study Abroad Scholarships:
+The following is the application Process:

 - Complete the ACU general scholarship application at: acu.academicworks.com